wordofwarning/wordofwarning.org/current/2022-emergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<span style='font-variant: small-caps'>→ [details](/current/2022-emergency/#details) · [access](/current/2022-emergency/#access) · [about](/current/2022-emergency/#about) · [websites](/current/2022-emergency/#websites)</span> · <small>Updated 2 Sep 2022</small>
+<span style='font-variant: small-caps'>→ [artists](/current/2022-emergency/#artists) · [details](/current/2022-emergency/#details) · [access](/current/2022-emergency/#access) · [about](/current/2022-emergency/#about) · [websites](/current/2022-emergency/#websites)</span> · <small>Updated 2 Sep 2022, 11am</small>

 *Presented by* Word of Warning *+* Contact

-Manchester’s twenty-second micro-marathon of the bizarre, the bold + the beautiful takes over <a href="http://contactmcr.com" target="_blank">Contact</a> on **Saturday 1 October** — with a daytime of performance installations, one-to-ones, and interventions from Noon — followed by an evening full of short shows from 5pm.
+Manchester’s twenty-second micro-marathon of the bizarre, the bold, and the beautiful takes over <a href="http://contactmcr.com" target="_blank">Contact</a> on **Saturday 1 October** — with a daytime of performance installations, one-to-ones, and interventions from Noon — followed by an evening full of short shows from 5pm.

 #### Artists
-Bitterroot · Bold Mellon Collective · Charlotte McShane · Christian Asare · Clodagh Chapman & James Varney · DNA Studio · Emergency Chorus · Hazel Lam · Jian Yi · Josh Coates & Alicia Jane Turner · Julie Burrow · kane stonestreet · Kellie Colbert · Kerensa Diball · leon clowes · Malandra Jacks Creative · Maya Chowdhry · Nathan Walker · Nicky Murmann · Ran · Sweætshops® · Tania Camara · Ursula Troche<br>*Participating artists subject to change.*
+Bitterroot · Bold Mellon Collective · Charlotte McShane · Christian Asare · Clodagh Chapman & James Varney · DNA Studio · Emergency Chorus · Hazel Lam · Jian Yi · Josh Coates & Alicia Jane Turner · Julie Burrow · kane stonestreet · Kellie Colbert · Kerensa Diball · leon clowes · Malandra Jacks Creative · Maya Chowdhry · Nathan Walker · Nicky Murmann · Ran · Sweætshops<sup>®</sup> · Tania Camara · Ursula Troche<br>*Participating artists subject to change.*

 #### Details
-Just turn up: no need to book and Pay What You Decide by cash or card.<br>Time: Saturday 1 October 2022, Noon-10pm (daytime from Noon; evening from 5pm).<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA.
+Just turn up: no need to book and Pay What You Decide by cash or card.<br>Times: Saturday 1 October 2022, daytime Noon-5pm + evening 5pm-10pm.<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA.

 #### Access
 Age Advisory: **16+** (parental/guardian discretion).<br>Content Warnings: **tbc** (may disturb, see [here](/warnings) for specific warnings).<br>Features: Live Art + contemporary performance works with content **tbc**.<br>Covid measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>

 #### About
-Our annual platform for Live Art and contemporary performance, [Emergency](/hab/emergency) offers a sneak preview of new live work over a single day every Autumn — this 22nd edition presents 23 short works throughout <a href="http://contactmcr.com" target="_blank">Contact</a>, with a schedule announced in due course…
+Our annual platform for Live Art and contemporary performance, [Emergency](/hab/emergency) offers a sneak preview of new live work over a single day every Autumn — this 22nd edition presents 23 short works throughout <a href="http://contactmcr.com" target="_blank">Contact</a>, with the schedule to be announced in mid-September…

-*Probably* England’s longest running Live Art event, [Emergency](/hab/emergency) aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be produced by hÅb & Contact.
+*Probably* England’s longest running Live Art event, [Emergency](/hab/emergency) aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be produced by hÅb + Contact.

 [Emergency](/hab/emergency) 22 produced by [hÅb](/hab) + <a href="http://contactmcr.com" target="_blank">Contact</a>.